 With a multitude off forest tracks, paths and lochs the area offers a wealth of activities for the outdoor enthusiast with idyllic walking for all levels, mountaineering, mountain biking, fishing, kayaking and pony trekking.
 The spectacular 150 foot high Plodda Falls is situated 3.5 miles away and offers Forestry Commission maintained paths and trails with more extensive trails in nearby Glen Affric.

-Inverness the Highland capital is 35 miles away, Drumnadrochit and Loch Ness are 16 miles away, and Beauly 12 miles away.
-There is a small well stocked Spar shop in Cannich approx. 2.5 miles from the cottage.
+Inverness the Highland capital is 35 miles away, Drumnadrochit and Loch Ness are 16 miles away, and Beauly 18 miles away.

-Outside there is a large well planted, fenced garden with seating.
-The fruit trees, bushes and herbs are available for guest use.
+Outside there is a large well planted, enclosed, fenced garden with seating, the fruit trees, bushes and herbs are available for guest use.

-The wood burner in lounge is for logs only, the owners own log store is available for guests to use for an honesty donation of £5 per bag.
+The wood burner in lounge is for logs only, the owners own log store is available for guests to use for an honesty donation of £5 per large bag.